jcuervas/phones-app/readme.md

 Each phone has a detail page which shows more information and pictures in a carousel

 ## Getting started
 To simplify development i rely on Make to execute commands.
+Please, be sure to setup your env files by renaming .env.sample files to .env

 ### Setup
 To install make: